nextcaller/amazon-connect-vericall/README.md

 ### AWS Permissions

-In addition to The CloudFormation template that is deployed via either option below will require the following IAM permissions:
+The CloudFormation template that is deployed via either option below will require the following IAM permissions:

 * AWS::Connect::ContactFlowModule
 * AWS::IAM::Role